Some Favorite Writers: Roxane Gay

 Location: Billy Wilder Theater

-Ticketing: Tickets are required and available at the Box Office one hour before the program.
+Ticketing: The museum will open at 5:30 p.m.
+Tickets for the theater are required and available at the Box Office one hour before the program.
 General admission tickets are available one per person on a first come, first served basis following member ticketing.
-Overflow seating will be available, with high-definition simulcast.
+This program will also be shown in high definition in the outdoor courtyard, where a cash bar and complimentary coffee and tea are available.
+Courtyard seats are not ticketed, and you are welcome to bring outside food into the courtyard.

 Member Benefit: Members receive priority ticketing (until 15 minutes before the program) by skipping the general admission line and can choose their seats, subject to availability.